 XFX Radeon RX 590 Fatboy OC+ is the performer model among the RX 590 variants.
 This graphics card might not provide you the looks but the clock speeds, the overclocking capability, and the temperatures are top of the line.
 The graphics card features a black circular-shaped fan-shroud which looks hideous but is very efficient for the airflow.
 The fans are well-built and optimized for quiet operation.

-The graphics card uses a 6+1 phase VRM and since the graphics card is already operating at 1580 MHz, there is not much space for further overclocking and one can only achieve 20-40 MHz over such high-clocked frequency.
-The temperatures were roaming around 70-75 degree which can be reduced by changing the Quiet BIOS to the other one since this graphics card offers two BIOS.
+The graphics card uses a 6+1 phase VRM and since the graphics card is already operating at 1580 MHz, there is not much space for further overclocking and one can only achieve 20-40 MHz over such a high-clocked frequency.
+The temperatures were roaming around 70-75 degrees which can be reduced by changing the Quiet BIOS to the other one since this graphics card offers two BIOS.

 If you do not like the RGB stuff or your computer case does not offer a side panel, then the looks of this card should not matter to you which is why this graphics card will provide you with great capabilities, making it the obvious choice for hardcore simplistic gamers.